 Chicken Vegetable Soup

-Chicken Vegetable Soup is a family favorite comfort recipe with lots of veggies, rice, and a squeeze of lemon juice for a fresh flavorful pop
+Chicken Vegetable Soup is a family favorite recipe with lots of veggies, rice, chicken breast, and a squeeze of lemon juice made in one pot!

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Chicken Vegetable Soup is my take on the classic chicken soup with a delicious broth, cubed chicken breast, lots of veggies, and rice instead of noodles.
-I love making this chicken vegetable and rice soup especially when it’s cold because it’s so comforting and filled with lots of good-for-you vegetables like zucchini, carrot and celery.
+This Chicken Vegetable Soup is my take on classic chicken noodle soup with a delicious broth, cubed chicken breast, lots of veggies, and rice instead of noodles.
+I love making this chicken vegetable and rice soup, especially when it’s cold, because it’s so comforting and filled with lots of good-for-you vegetables like zucchini, carrot, and celery.

 Happy Cooking!